On torsion anomalous intersections: Introduction

 It is a natural problem to investigate when a geometric assumption on $V$ is equivalent to the non-density of some special subsets of $V$.
-Several classical statements, such as, for instance, the Manin-Mumford, the Mordell-Lang and the Bogomolov Conjectures---nowadays theorems, are all of this nature.
+Several classical conjectures, nowadays theorems, are of this nature.
+For instance, the Manin-Mumford Conjecture, stating that the torsion points are non-dense in non-torsion subvarieties; the Mordell-Lang Conjecture, saying that the points in a subgroup of finite rank are non-dense in a transverse subvariety; and the Bogomolov Conjecture, asserting that points of sufficiently small height are non-dense in non-torsion subvarieties.

 More recently, new questions of similar type have been raised.
+The ``Conjecture on the Intersection with Torsion Varieties" (in short CIT) formulated in the semi-abelian case by Zilber and in Shimura varieties by Pink, predicts that, for a weak-transverse variety $V$, the intersection of $V$ with the union of all algebraic subgroups of codimension at least $\dim V+1$ is non-dense in $V$, thereby generalising the former Manin-Mumford Conjecture.
+In this context one defines where $r$ is a natural number, and $\acca$ runs over all algebraic subgroups of codimension at least $r$; with this definition the conjecture states: \begin{con}[CIT, Conjecture on the Intersection with Torsion Varieties] Let $V$ be a weak-transverse variety in a (semi-)abelian variety.
+Then $S_{\dim V+1}(V)$ is non-dense in $V$. \end{con}

-The Zilber-Pink Conjecture asserts that, for a transverse variety $V$, the intersection of $V$ with the union of all algebraic subgroups of codimension at least $\dim V+1$ translated by points in a subgroup of finite rank, is non-dense in $V$.
+One of the remarkable features of the CIT is that it also implies another deep result of modern diophantine geometry: the former Mordell-Lang Conjecture.
+Indeed, it turns out to be equivalent to the assertion that, for a transverse variety $V$, the intersection of $V$ with the union of all algebraic subgroups of codimension at least $\dim V+1$, translated by points in a subgroup $\Gamma$ of finite rank, is non-dense in $V$.
+Mirroring the above definition, one sets where $r$ is a natural number, $\acca$ runs over all algebraic subgroups of codimension at least $r$ and $H+\Gamma=\{x+\gamma \mid x\in \acca, \gamma \in \Gamma\}$.
+Then, we have the following reformulation also known as Zilber-Pink Conjecture. \begin{ZP}[CIT, second version] If $V$ is transverse and $\Gamma$ has finite rank then $S_{\dim V+1}(V, \Gamma)$ is non-dense in $V$.\end{ZP}

-This conjecture has been tackled from several points of view, but it has only been answered partially.
+This conjecture has been tackled from several points of view, but it has only been partially answered.
 For instance it is known for curves in some semi-abelian varieties.
+A first approach, introduced in 1999 by E.~Bombieri, D.~Masser and U.~Zannier \cite{BMZ_tori} in the multiplicative case for a transverse curve $C$ and trivial $\Gamma$, consists in a two-step argument where one proves that: \begin{enumerate} \item The height of $S_2(C)$ is bounded from above; \item Bounded height implies bounded degree, hence finiteness by Northcott's theorem. \end{enumerate} This kind of approach extends to abelian varieties with CM, as recalled later.

-E. Bombieri, D. Masser and U. Zannier in \cite{BMZ1} give a new approach for general dimensions.
+In higher dimension, several deep problems arise.
+Bombieri, Masser and Zannier \cite{BMZ1} give a new approach to treat this general case.
 They introduce the notions of anomalous and torsion anomalous subvarieties.
 In their definitions they always avoid points.
-For us points can be torsion anomalous, but not anomalous.
-This gives a perfect match with the CIT conjecture, as clarified below.
+For us points can be torsion anomalous, but not anomalous; in particular, $V$-torsion anomalous points are contained in $S_{\dim V+1}(V)$.
+Our different definition is justified by the fact that we obtain a perfect match with the CIT conjecture, as clarified below.